-The beaches of Costa Rica are yours to explore this summer.
-Discover what you can do for the future of the planet as you learn about sea turtle conservation and ocean stewardship.
+The beaches of Costa Rica, from the Caribbean to the Pacific, are yours to explore this summer.
+Discover what you can do for the future of our planet as you learn about sea turtle conservation and ocean stewardship.

 Program Overview

-In the third week, for those on the 21-Day Program, your expedition will take you further into the southern Pacific region, where you’ll discover what it takes to become an ocean steward.
-Throughout this traveling adventure, you will explore the impacts of climate change on our oceans, habitats, and communities, while experiencing nearly every epic Costa Rican adventure you can imagine!
+Throughout your journey, you’ll explore the impacts of climate change on oceans, habitats and communities, all while experiencing nearly every epic Costa Rican adventure you can imagine!

 On GLA’s Costa Rica: Marine Conservation & Sea Turtle Expedition program you will:

-• Explore the Pacific coast and enjoy ample beach time
+- Explore the Caribbean and Pacific coasts and enjoy ample beach time

 COSTA RICA